kanugurajesh/EmoTrack/README.md

 That's why I built EmoTrack.
 This app helps users take a standard PHQ-9 test to understand their mental condition. 📋 It also features a Gemini bot for asking questions, making it easier for people to get the support they need. 🤖💬

+🌟 I have added a dashboard where users can easily track their PHQ-9 scores over time and download their charts.
+Personalized feedback is provided based on their past scores.
+Additionally, there is a chat feature that offers guidance to improve mental health based on previous scores. 💬

+📞 Finally, I have included a contact form so users can reach out to authorities in case of emergencies.
+The app is secured with Clerk Auth and boasts a responsive user interface for easy navigation. 🛡️🔒

 ## Project Setup

 ```